Rohit01-zoey/Rohit01-zoey.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: publications
-description: all my B.S. that reviewers were kind enough to through and accept in their conferences :smiles:
+description: all my B.S. that reviewers were kind enough to through and accept in their conferences
 nav: true
 nav_order: 1
 ---